Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Why is Babesia often missed?

-Testing limitations and overlapping symptoms contribute to missed diagnosis.
+Testing limitations and overlapping symptoms contribute to delayed or missed diagnosis.

 Can Babesia relapse?